 It takes creativity to keep people connected and engaged in a remote work environment.
 But it's well worth the effort.
 According to Gallup, highly engaged teams are 21% more productive than disengaged teams.

-So in order to inspire teams to do their best work, and avoid a steep loss of productivity in 2021, organizations need to rethink their virtual employee experience.
+So in order to inspire teams to do their best work, HR leaders and CEOs alike need to rethink their virtual employee experience.
 And that starts with addressing work-from-home burnout.
 Here's how.

 Long hours, zero days off, and constant availability might look like the perfect picture of a committed, hard-working employee.
 But without time to unwind and connect with friends, families, and hobbies, employees are likely to burn out quickly.

 In some ways, remote work provides more opportunities for a healthy work-life balance.
 With no commute time, we have more time available to exercise, and there's less temptation to dine out.
 But when home-life and work-life begin to blur, it can become impossible for employees to get the rest and relaxation they need to perform at their best level.

 It’s important for team leaders to “walk the walk” when it comes to a healthy work-life balance.
 That might mean embracing asynchronous communication and encouraging a flexible work schedule.
 Or, it might mean encouraging employees to take time off (even if it’s just for a “staycation”).
 The important thing is that teams and individuals feel comfortable taking the time they need away from work in order to recharge.